code4you2021/code4you.github.io/_posts/2021-10-18-How-to-use-ViewBuilder.md

 category: SwiftUI
 ---

-You typically use ViewBuilder as a parameter attribute for child view-producing closure parameters, allowing those closures to provide multiple child views.
+You typically use ViewBuilder as a parameter attribute for child view-producing closure parameters, allowing those closures to `provide multiple child views`.

 #### What you need to know